richardanaya/legacy_wabisabi/README.md

 See it running [here](https://richardanaya.github.io/wabisabi/demo.html)

-The TLDR of the architecture is wabisabi acts as an intermediary for handling wasi functionality and enabling applications to read and write to files.
+Wabisabi acts as an intermediary for handling wasi functionality and enabling applications to read and write to files.
 Modules allow the delegation of handling the reading/writing to specific files or even whole heirarchies of the filesystem.
+Modules can be loaded at startup or runtime.

 # Special Files